MCABC is the only association dedicated to British Columbia’s mechanical trades.

 What are the membership dues?

 For contractor and affiliate members, membership dues are based on annual business volume.
-Associates and Professionals pay a fixed annual rate.
+Associates, Non-Voting Affiliates and Professionals pay a fixed annual rate.
+As mentioned above, Student memberships are free.
 Please contact us below for specific membership dues information.

 If you are a union contractor in BC, please contact our office to find out if the union can pay most of your membership fees.